0xekez/codemirror/README.md

 ## Messages from the server

-All communcations are json objets with a `type` and `contents` field.
-The server is capiable of sending two such messages, one is a message with type `URL` and contents a url that others can visit to watch the session.
+All communications are json objects with a `type` and `contents` field.
+The server is capable of sending two such messages, one is a message with type `URL` and contents a url that others can visit to watch the session.
 The second message type is `RESEND` which indicates that the server would like you to resend your editor state. `RESEND`